logickernel/agileflow/README.md

 ## How to Use It

-- **Install Agileflow** by configuring the necessary deploy keys.
-This enables the tool to automate tagging and the release process.
+- **Install the Agileflow tool** in your project and configure the necessary Deploy Keys in the CD/CI engine.
+This enables the tool to automate tagging the and release processes.
 - **Use Semantic Versioning** to manage your product versions, starting with `v0.1.0` for new projects.
 Ensure that each version clearly identifies the **MAJOR**, **MINOR**, and **PATCH** numbers.
 - **Create a Release Branch** using the product's current **MAJOR** and **MINOR** version numbers.
 For example, `release/0.1` for new projects.
 - **Create Development Branches** for contributors, following the naming conventions like `feat/*`, `fix/*`, `dev/*`, or `hotfix/*` to keep the code organized and ensure smooth merging.